IMHidayat/test_1/README.md

 Git Add
 Is used to add local repository into staging area where you can review your work before commiting (git add ., git add file_name)

+Git init
+Is used to create a git repository inside a folder (git init)

+Git push
+Is to push changes into remote repository
+(git push)

+Git pull
+Is to pull changes from remote repository and merge it with your local repository (git pull, git pull --rebase)

+Git clone
+Is to clone or get the exact file in the remote repository into your local repository (git clone git_url)